Super-App Behavioral Patterns in Credit Risk Models: Financial, Statistical and Regulatory Implications: Introduction

 The capacity of super-apps to expand far beyond their current spheres and become important financial technology (fintech) companies is becoming more common as they feature products and services that revolutionize not only online commerce but traditional financial services.
 Super-apps provide an ecosystem of services on one platform, thus, allowing their makers to cross-sell and improve user loyalty \citep{DBS2019}.
 Part of a super-app’s diversity is attributable to its “mini-program” function, which allows it to have the same functionalities as a specialized app directly within the super-app interface.
 Some examples of this are provided in Figure 1.
 In each of the functionalities of the super-apps, the data and information provided by the users’ selections are generated, and these data become distinctive attributes of the users’ behavior.

 Although entering the financial market represents a great challenge, super-apps boast a competitive advantage over traditional banking as they possess data generated by the users of the platforms as well as the transactional data (once they have launched financial services) common to banking.
 The super-app companies can also serve as agents of financial inclusion by using their transactional and behavioral user data to assess and create tailored financial services that are targeted at these underserved segments.
+This is particularly important in emergent economies, as their household financial inclusion levels hardly break 50\% in some places, such as Latin America \citep{dabla-norris2015}.
 In terms of credit risk, these new data sources are known as \emph{alternative data} \citep{Siddiqi2017} as they are derived from sources other than traditional banking and financial behavior.
 A considerable amount of evidence has mounted with regard to the potential for financial inclusion for these sources of data \citep{Bravo_2013,gool2012,Oskarsdottir2019}, particularly in countries with a large proportion of young and/or unbanked individuals where the super-app may achieve deeper market penetration compared with the traditional financial system.